Brent rises more than $2 on Spain rescue, Iran

 "Iran is going to be an issue pushing up prices, going forward," said Nunan.
 "Talks are not getting anywhere, as they keep failing, tensions will rise."

 Oil investors are digesting a series of developments and data releases over the weekend to gauge the direction of the market.
-China said crude imports rose to a record 25.48 million tons, or about 6 million barrels per day in May, up 18.2 percent from a year ago.
+Apart from Spain and Iran, China said crude imports rose to a record 25.48 million tonnes, or about 6 million barrels per day in May, up 18.2 percent from a year ago.

 Still, analysts cautioned against drawing excessively optimistic conclusions, as actual demand from users remained weak and the bulk of oil imported in May was likely to have been moved into storage.
 Implied oil demand inched up only 0.4 percent in May year-on-year, after April's first yearly decline in over three years.